Basketball Offense - 2-3 Man OffenseFrom the Coach’s Clipboard Basketball Playbook

 Here we present two basic patterns: a "2-3 Low" offense and a "2-3 High" offense.
 Either (both) can be used by simply having the point-guard call "High" or "Low".
 Both offenses have continuity and can be run patiently, indefinitely until the defense breaks down and a good inside shot is obtained.

 2-3 "Low" OffenseThis 2-3 low offense is somewhat similar to what Coach Bruce Pearl used to run at the University of Tennessee, although the offense I am presenting here is actually something we have seen at the high-school level.
-There is some similarity to the Flex offense, but unlike the Flex, the Flex down-screens are not used, and the "bigs" are kept inside and the guards outside.
+There is some similarity to the Flex offense, but unlike the Flex, the Flex down-screens are not used, and the "bigs" are kept inside with the guards outside.
 This offense has continuity, with the inside players continuously running the flex cut, as the ball is moved back and forth on top, or into the corner.

 If diagram A below, we see the basic set which is a two-guard offense with O1 and O2 on top, and our three inside players down low with O5 on the block and O3 and O4 starting in the corners.
 O1 passes to O2.
 This triggers O5 to back-screen for O4, and O4 makes the flex-cut either over or under the screen, whichever the defense allows.
 After screening, O5 seals the defender and immediately "shapes-up" (comes back) to the ball for a post-up.
 O2 could pass to either O4 or O5 inside.
 If the pass is not there, O5 moves out to the weak-side corner.